VIEW ALL BLOG POSTS

 Pumpkin-Chia-Pudding

-Are you ready for fall and all things pumpkin?
-We love the superfood pumpkin too (yes, it’s a superfood!), so we created this Pumpkin Chia Pudding which is simple to make but loaded with nutrition, prebiotics, and probiotics thanks to chia seeds, pumpkin, kefir, and more.
+We love the superfood pumpkin (yes, it’s a superfood!), so we created this Pumpkin Chia Pudding, which is simple to make but loaded with nutrition, prebiotics, and probiotics thanks to chia seeds, pumpkin, Lifeway Kefir, and more.

 5. Blueberry Chia Bowl